dapr/proposals/20240917-BR-resiliency-error-code-retries.md

 ## Background

-In some applications, error codes may be used to indicate the business error, and retrying the operation might not be necessary or otherwise desirable.
+In some applications, some status codes may be used to indicate the business error, and retrying the operation might not be necessary or otherwise desirable.
 Customizing retry behavior will allow a more granular way to handle error codes that suit each use case.
 Currently, all errors are retried when the policy is applied.
-Some errors are not retryable, and subsequent calls will result in the same error, avoiding these retry calls will reduce the overall amount of requests, traffic, and errors.
+Some status codes are not retryable, and subsequent calls will result in the same error.
+Avoiding these retry calls will reduce the overall number of requests, traffic, and errors.

 ## Related Items